ToyKeeper/fuckometer/README.md

 * **Email**: Track email inboxes and a special "TODO" tag, to encourage you toward "inbox zero" and remind you to finish messages you marked for later.
   In my setup, this is done by ssh'ing to my email VPS and running a script there to generate the data.
-On my VPS, I use mutt and 'notmuch' for my mail.
+It gets data from 'notmuch' and Maildir queries.

 * **Money flow**: How much are you worth?
-Is than amount increasing or decreasing?
+Is that amount increasing or decreasing?
 Are you hitting your monthly income goals?
 Lets you know you're fucked if your worth is low or decreasing.
 This implementation queries my BeanCount ledger, which is a plaintext double-entry accounting system.